elusivecodes/FrostCore/README.md

 Find the offset parent (relatively positioned) of the first element.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.

 ```
 const offsetParent = core.offsetParent(nodes);
 ```

 Find the next sibling for each element matching a filter.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `filter` is either a function that accepts a node argument, a standard CSS selector, a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object that the nodes will be filtered by.

 ```
 const next = core.next(nodes, filter);